cappuccino/cappuccino.org/source/learn/objective-j.html.markdown

     @end

 For more information about `@accessors` you should read the [annoucement blog post.](http://www.cappuccino-project.org/blog/2008/10/synthesizing-accessor-methods.html)

+## Objective-J 2.0

+These language features are only available if you are running Cappuccino > 0.9.6.

+### Dictionary Literals

+The syntax is `@{ key: value, key2: value2, ... }`, which is equivalent to the [same feature in Objective-C](http://clang.llvm.org/docs/ObjectiveCLiterals.html).
+Here's an example:

+##### Before

+    :::objj
+    return [CPDictionary dictionaryWithObjects:[[CPNull null], [CPNull null], 1.0, 3.0, CGSizeMakeZero(), 6.0, [CPNull null], CGSizeMakeZero()]
+                                       forKeys:[   @"background-color",
+                                                   @"border-color",
+                                                   @"border-width",
+                                                   @"corner-radius",
+                                                   @"inner-shadow-offset",
+                                                   @"inner-shadow-size",
+                                                   @"inner-shadow-color",
+                                                   @"content-margin"]];

+##### After

+    :::objj
+    return @{
+            @"background-color": [CPNull null],
+            @"border-color": [CPNull null],
+            @"border-width": 1.0,
+            @"corner-radius": 3.0,
+            @"inner-shadow-offset": CGSizeMakeZero(),
+            @"inner-shadow-size": 6.0,
+            @"inner-shadow-color": [CPNull null],
+            @"content-margin": CGSizeMakeZero(),
+        };

+The format should be familiar from languages such as Python and, of course, JavaScript itself.

+Regular JavaScript dictionaries will continue to work as normal.

+    :::objj
+    // Objective-J Dictionary Literal
+    var a = @{ @"count": 2 };

+    // JavaScript Object
+    var a = { @"count": 2 };

+### Reference and Dereference

+If you have programmed Objective-C, C or C++ you might think of an `@ref` reference as a JavaScript analog to a pointer.
+In C you might write:

+    :::c
+    int a;
+    int *aPtr = &a;
+    *aPtr = 5;
+    printf("%d", *aPtr); // prints 5

+Whereas in Objective-J you would use the `@ref` and `@deref` methods:

+    :::objj
+    var a,
+        aRef = @ref(a);

+    @deref(aRef) = 5;
+    console.log(@deref(aRef)); // logs 5

+Once you have a reference you can pass it around, save it, and dereference it as needed.
+It's not an actual pointer though so pointer arithmetic is not possible.
+This is especially useful if you wish to have two return values.
+From `CPNumberFormatter.j`:

+    :::objj
+    -(BOOL)getObjectValue:(id)anObjectRef forString:(CPString)aString errorDescription:(CPStringRef)anErrorRef

+This method returns a BOOL to indicate whether the object value was a valid value.
+However, with this method you can also pass in a string for the `errorDescription` parameter which, in the case of an error, will be populated with a description of why the value was not valid:

+    :::objj
+    var myError = @"",
+        isValid = [numberFormatter getObjectValue:someObject forString:someString errorDescription:@ref(myError)];

+    if (!isValid)
+        console.log("The value " + someString + " is not a valid!
+Error: " + @deref(myError));

+### Forward Class Declaration and Global Variables

+One thing you may run into with Objective-J 2 is a circular dependency: class A imports class B, and somewhere in the import chain class A is imported.
+When that happens, the compiler will complain that it doesn't recognize class A, because in fact the `@implementation` has not yet been parsed.

+To solve a circular dependency, you have to use `@class SomeClass` to declare the class in one of the files.

+For example CPObject.j uses CPString and CPException, but these cannot be imported since they need CPObject (a circular dependency).
+To avoid this circular dependency, you would "forward declare" these classes in CPObject:

+    :::objj
+    @class CPString
+    @class CPException

+The `@global` declaration is needed to tell the compiler about a variable that is not yet declared.
+For example CPObject.j uses the global variable CPInvalidArgumentException which is actually declared in CPException.j but cannot be used for the same reason as above.
+To use it, declare it at the top of your file:

+    :::objj
+    @global CPInvalidArgumentException

 ### Wrapping Up

 This concludes our basic overview of Objective-J. The language is a